-Energy & sustainability
+Energy & environment

 Until recently, how we made and delivered energy in Australia had not significantly changed since the early 1900s.